• Skip to primary navigation

 Insurance is best used to protect us from big losses—those we cannot afford to self-fund.
 When we self-fund, we manage expenses ourselves with our existing savings.

 This approach explains why we generally want to use life insurance, disability insurance, and umbrella insurance.
-Those types of insurances provide coverage in millions of dollars.
+Those types of insurance provide coverage in millions of dollars.
 The stakes are big.
 Therefore, buying insurance makes sense.

 On the other side of the coin, we generally want to skip insurance for minor losses, or losses too specific in nature.
 These include accidental death and dismemberment (AD&D), identity protection, child life insurance, many of the smaller add-on coverages available on auto and homeowner’s/renter’s insurance, and extended warranties.

-When skipping smaller coverages, be prepared for Murphy’s law—the moment you opt out of coverage you’ve decided to self-fund for is the moment you’ll suffer that financial loss.
+>When skipping smaller coverages, be prepared for Murphy’s law—the moment you opt out of coverage you’ve decided to self-fund for is the moment you’ll suffer that financial loss.
 Yet, that won’t mean you made the wrong decision.
 Instead, you were unlucky.

 Fortunately, having decided to self-fund for a relatively smaller amount, you can afford it.

-Paying Out of Pocket Doesn’t Feel Good
+Paying Out of P>Paying Out of Pocket Doesn’t Feel Good

-Consider this example of bearing risk via self-funding: buying an extended car warranty.
+this example of bearing risk via self-funding: buying an extended car warranty.
 Many reading this can manage the cost of replacing an engine or transmission.
 They have enough cash – and then some – in their emergency fund.

 For them, declining to pay several hundred dollars for an extended car warranty makes sense.
 That’s because those prudent savers could pay out of pocket for that expense.
 For them, opting out of an extended warranty coverage is reasonable.